 I want to start this entry by first stating that the conclusions here-in are my theories and opinion only.
 I am basing my theory on the research of others and my own experiences.
 I will link the research throughout this document so the readers can do their own research and form their own conclusions.

 **Sidebar – We should all fact check things.
 Not everything on the news is factual, or unbiased information.
-Not everything we are told by people of authority (politicians, doctors, psychologist, and others) is all unbiased truth; whether the intention for bias is obvious or not; whether intentions are good or not.
+Not everything we are told by people of authority (politicians, doctors, psychologists, and others) is all unbiased truth; whether the intention for bias is obvious or not; whether intentions are good or not.
 Misinformation and biased opinions are replacing facts.
 Every person with a smart phone today could access the entire collective knowledge that humans have gained.
 The internet has made our collective knowledge available to the masses.
 The internet is a tool of knowledge!
 USE IT!
 Thanks!

 ***Also, I do cite Wikipedia frequently on the blog.
 Wikipedia is not exactly all fact.
 I fact check Wikipedia articles.
 I cite these articles because I know that I can cite them and cannot get in trouble for any copyright issues through a Wikipedia source, because it is an open forum.
 Please, fact check all Wikipedia sources for yourself.
 Never cite a Wikipedia source for an academic paper.
 Wikipedia is not a sufficient academic source.
 It can be a tool to find those resources.
 I used Wikipedia to help find legit sources for academic paper I wrote in college.